 Welcome to Cedar Lodge in the beautiful Wisconsin Dells

 Cedar Lodge is a resort located on the Wisconsin River in the Wisconsin Dells.
 Cedar Lodge is a distinctive alternative to the everyday.
 Here, you’ll find spacious lodge rooms, suites and villas all with river views.
 Charming, modern log cabins tucked neatly into the woodlands.
 Activities and amenities capable of satisfying both a child’s need for fun and your desire for relaxation.
 All nestled in a magnificent setting along the sandy shores of the Wisconsin River.
 Many words have been used to describe the Cedar Lodge experience: rustic, pampered, friendly, scenic, welcoming, ideal mixed in with great fishing and waterpark fun for the whole family.
 Cedar Lodge is located off the beaten path next to Lake Delton on the lower Wisconsin river.
 We’re just down the road from Lost Canyon on the Lower Dells of the Wisconsin river.
-Click here to view our resort map, driving directions and interactive Google map.
+Click here to view our resort map and driving directions.

 Our staff is committed to making your stay memorable and we trust that every detail will exceed your expectations!
 The point of having a vacation is having fun.
 Of course, what’s fun can vary from person to person, age to age, and family to family.
 Here at Cedar Lodge we have you all covered.
 Head down to the 400 ft. of sandy beach, which is perfect for building sand castles, then dip into the refreshing waters of the Wisconsin River.
 Toss around a football on the riverside lawn while having a picnic and watching the children play on the playground.
 Make a splash in the outdoor heated swimming pool then drip dry on the river view sunning deck.
 Throw a line out and fish right off the dock or rent a watercraft available right next door to our resort.